 I crossed over the threshold and stepped inside.
 In looking around the huge room, I noticed it contained nothing but doorways leading away to other dimly lit rooms.
 As the door shut itself behind me with a near weightless ease, I began to hear laughter.

 Human shaped shadows, stretched in length, slid along the walls, moving in and out of permanent shadow within the room.
 “What you bring across the threshold is all that exists in this place.”
 Said a voice, soft and low.

 The child pointed to another room that was just as dimly lit.
 As we walked closer to it, I could see shapes contained within.
 The room was littered with twisted children’s bikes, deflated footballs, unstrung gloves, broken picture frames, dusty tea cups, stained and curled craft works, and broken hearts.
 Among the items, I saw a photo of my children.
-I turned loose the hand of the child and dove into the pile of things to locate the photo.
-I picked it up and blew the dust off.
-It was taken from one of the few times I was able to be with them all, out having fun.
-I remember the moment vividly as if it lifted itself from the paper, replaying the moment.
+I turned loose the hand of the child and dove into the pile of things.
+Picking up the photo, I blew away the dust.
+I recognized the photo as being taken from one of the few times I was able to be with them all, out having fun.
+I remember the moment vividly as if in replaying the moment, the scene lifted itself from the paper.
 They laughed so hard as I tickled all three.
 Really good and hearty children’s laughter, down in the gut.
-The photo began to crumble through my fingers as it rematerialized back where I had retrieved it, not minutes ago.
+The photo began to crumble, falling through my fingers, as it re-materialized back where I had retrieved it, not minutes ago.

 She waved her hand across the yards of broken promises and hearts, tucked in among the broken things within the room.
 “What is left in the wake of those incorrect decisions are the broken people you leave along the way.
 They can not be carried on.
 They are stuck where they were broken.
 Some of them will become new seeds for a new crop of ambitious ones, who will come along to find The Room, too.”